 God will bring justice in due time

-The most fundamental Biblical teaching on the prosperity of the wicked and the suffering of the righteous is that God sees, cares, and will correct injustices – but not necessarily when we want Him to.
+The most fundamental Biblical teaching on the prosperity of the wicked and the suffering of the righteous is that God sees, cares, and will correct injustice (see for example 2 Thessalonians 1:6-8) — but not necessarily when we want Him to.
 Two illustrations of this are found in Psalm 73 and in Hebrews 11.

-In Psalm 73, we see a man who struggled with this very question and came to the conclusion that He could trust God for ultimate justice.
-He was frustrated with the apparent injustice of the “prosperity of the wicked” (Psalm 73:3) who “have increased in wealth” (Psalm 73:12) and wondered if his own righteousness was “in vain” (Psalm 73:13).
+In Psalm 73, we see a man who struggled with this very question and came to the conclusion that he could trust God for ultimate justice.
+He was frustrated with the apparent injustice of the “prosperity of the wicked” (Psalm 73:3) who “increased in riches” (Psalm 73:12) and wondered if his own righteousness was “all in vain” (Psalm 73:13).

 However, when he thought about who God was, he realized that in due time, God would bring justice: “…It was troublesome in my sight until I came into the sanctuary of God; Then I perceived their end.
 Surely You set them in slippery places; You cast them down to destruction.
 How they are destroyed in a moment!
 They are utterly swept away by sudden terrors!”
 (Psalm 73:16-20).
 The psalmist was able to set aside his struggle and put his trust in God.
 “Whom have I in heaven but You?
 And besides You, I desire nothing on earth.
 My flesh and my heart may fail, but God is the strength of my heart and my portion forever” (Psalm 73:25-26).
 When he grasped the eternal perspective of God, his heart found peace.